flesler/idonethis-form/README.md

 You must specify the team to which the done should belong to.

-You can specify more than one team separated by comma.
-In that case you'll get a list to pick the team to which each done belongs.
+You can include several teams separated by comma.
+In that case you'll be able to switch between them, for each done, using the `tab` key.

 ### token

-To [authenticate you](https://idonethis.com/api/v0.1/#authentication), you must provide your [API token](https://idonethis.com/api/token/).
+To [authenticate](https://idonethis.com/api/v0.1/#authentication) you must provide your [API token](https://idonethis.com/api/token/).

 ### day_start (optional)

 I don't know about you, but I always continue doing stuff after midnight and, as I see it, they belong to the "previous" day.
 In other words, days begin when I wake up.
-That's why I added implemented this parameter that allows you to specify an hour (1-23).
+That's why I added this parameter that allows you to specify an hour (1-23).
 All dones logged before that hour will end up in the previous day.

 ### Example